Natashi/Touhou-Danmakufu-ph3sx-2/bin_th_dnh/readme.txt

 							- d3dx9_43
 							- d3dcompiler_43
 					5b) Apply the settings, and everything should now work.

+				On Mac, I do not care if you cannot get the game to run.
+You deserve it for using an Apple product.

 ●	Uninstallation
-　		Simple delete all the related files.
+　		Simply delete all the related files.
 		This application does not utilize registry keys nor AppData storage.

 ●	Key Controls (default)